 Ingredient Notes

-- Flax Seeds – Use grounded up flaxseeds, known as flaxseed meal.
+- Flax Seeds – Use ground up flaxseeds, known as flaxseed meal.
 Brown or golden flaxseeds both work just as well.

 - Maple Syrup – Maple syrup is a great natural sweetener that gives this pudding a perk in flavor.
 Alternatives to this include agave nectar, coconut nectar, or date syrup.